-The Buffalo Bill Museum was established in 1957 by the LeClaire’s Women’s Club (now defunct), and was originally located in a store front on Cody Road (Hwy.
+The Buffalo Bill Museum was established in 1957 by the LeClaire’s Women’s Club, and was originally located in a store front on Cody Road (Hwy.
 67) in LeClaire, IA.
 Its primary exhibits featured local river pilot artifacts, Buffalo Bill memorabilia, local Indian history, and items common to homes in the early 1800’s throughout the region.

 In 1971 the first small museum building was constructed on the LeClaire Levee; later, in 2001 a 45 x 45 foot building addition was completed.
-Most recently, the River Pilots Annex was completed in 2008 to house the Lone Star Stern Wheeler.
+The River Pilots Annex was completed in 2008 to house the Lone Star Stern Wheeler.

 The Lone Star was added to the museum’s collections in 1968, and later designated a “National Historic Landmark” (National Register # 89002461).
 It is the only surviving wooden-hulled vessel of its particular design.

 Today, the museum welcomes nearly 20,000 visitors a year from all over the United States and at least 20 foreign countries.
-It operates 7 days a week, primarily through the efforts of volunteers, and remains a popular tourist destination along the I-80 corridor.
+It operates 7 days a week, primarily through the efforts of volunteers, and has become a popular tourist destination along the I-80 corridor.

 199 North Front Street